cdcall/minigrid_torch/README.md

 jupyter-notebook
 ```

-This will launch Jupyter in your browser.
+This will launch Jupyter in your browser (at port 8888)
 Click on the link to `visitibility_notebook.ipynb`

 ##### Run Jupyter in Docker